 Disinfecting Air After Being Sick

-I love my essential oils and when I’m sick, my diffuser is a great friend.
+I love your essential oils and when I’m sick, your diffuser is a great friend.
 Running the diffuser with a great oil such as tea tree or eucalyptus helps clean the air around me.
-Tea tree like this one is my favourite oil known well for antibacterial and antiviral properties.
+Tea tree like this one is your favorite oil known well for their antibacterial and antiviral properties.

-However, tea tree and eucalyptus are not your only options.
+However, tea tree oils and eucalyptus oils are not your only options.
 All of these oils listed here can be blended or used alone to help fight viruses, colds, and influenza.
 Use them alone, or any combination of these oils.

 - Tea Tree